hpatches/hpatches-benchmark/benchmarks/classification/README.md

 patch_a,patch_b,label
 ```

 where `patch_a` and `patch_b` are patch identifiers and `label` is the corresponding pair label (0 for a negative pair and 1 for a positive pair).
 In the example above, all the labels are 1 because the list contains only positive pairs.
-The format of the patch-images of the patch-image and patch identifiers is discussed [here](../../README.md#reading-patches).
+The format of the patch-images and of the patch-image and patch identifiers is discussed [here](../../README.md#reading-patches).

 ## Entering the benchmarks

-Entering the benchmark is conceptually straightforward:
+Entering the benchmark is conceptually straightforward.
+One should:

-1. Identify the list of patch pairs required.
+1. Identify the list of patch pairs required for a given task.
-2. For each patch pair in such lists, compute the patch descriptors and compare them using your preferred method (e.g. L1 or L2 distance).
+2. For each patch pair in such lists, compute the patch descriptors and compare them using the preferred method (e.g. L1 or L2 distance).
 3. Store the result of the comparison in a file.

-In more detail, suppose you want to enter the `train_diffseq_easy.benchmark` benchmark.
-This requires generating results for the lists of patch pairs `train_easy_pos.pairs` and `train_diffseq_neg.pairs`.
-For each of these files, visit all patch pairs and write the result of the comparison (dissimilarity score) to a corresponding `train_easy_pos.results` and `train_diffseq_neg.results` files.
+In more detail, suppose you want to evaluate the `train_diffseq_easy.benchmark` task.
+Reading this file, reveals that this task requires comparing the patch pairs specified in the files `train_easy_pos.pairs` and `train_diffseq_neg.pairs`.
+For each of these files, one should then visit all patch pairs and write the result of the comparison (the dissimilarity score) to corresponding `train_easy_pos.results` and `train_diffseq_neg.results` files.

-In order to allow evaluating different descriptors, files are written in descriptor-specific directories.
-Thus let `my_desc` be the name of your descriptor.
-To enter this benchmark, you have to write the following files:
+In order to allow evaluating different descriptors, the result files are written in descriptor-specific directories.
+For example, let `my_desc` be the name of your descriptor.
+To evaluate the `train_diffseq_easy.benchmark`,  you have to generate the files:

 ```
 results/classification/my_desc/train_easy_pos.results
 results/classification/my_desc/train_diffseq_neg.results
 ```

-Each file should contain a line for each tested pair with the dissimilarity score and the ground truth label, separated by a comma:
+Each file should contain a line for each tested pair specifying the resulting dissimilarity score and the ground truth label, separated by a comma:

 ```bash
 > cat results/classification/my_desc/train_easy_pos.results